 Sound absorbing foam is the main component that will actually help reduce the noise produced by a projector.
 Sound naturally passes through the air and bounces off of walls.
 If you set a projector in a wooden box with no insulation material, then it could actually increase the amount of noise produced.
 The sound waves will bounce all throughout the box and actually increase the loudness of what is contained within.
 Sound absorbing or sound insulating foam is specifically designed to absorb the sound like a sponge would absorb water.
 The foam is usually made of a very soft material and sound typically has a difficult time bouncing off of soft materials.
 But do keep in mind, the sound absorbing material will not absorb all of the sound waves.
 They will simply dampen the amount of noise produced.
 Acoustic foam is really cheap as well, you can get plenty + some for less than $15.
 Ideally, the hush box should be completely lined with sound absorbing foam.
 Extra foam can also be positioned in certain ways to increase the effectiveness of the sound absorption.

 A hush box should have fans installed to help circulate the air more efficiently.
-If the air isn't moving quickly enough, the box can quickly overheat and cause the projector to randomly shut down.
+If the air isn’t moving quickly enough, the box can quickly overheat and cause the projector to randomly shut down.
 A projector usually has single or multiple intakes for air to pass through and cool the projector.
 A hush box should have semi-large PC fans installed.
 Larger fans tend to be quieter and can move much more air than a smaller fan.
 A fan should be positioned so that more air is being pulled into the box where the projector intakes are located.
 Then another fan should be located on the other end of the hush box to help move the heated air out.
-It's suggested to use fans with a low noise rating.
+It’s suggested to use fans with a low noise rating.
 This is measured in dB (decibels) or dBA (A-weighted decibels).
-The fans will, of course, need to receive power.
+The fans will, of course, need to receive power as is true with any other electronic device like Fire Sticks (more on that in our guide) and more.
 They can be powered by using a 12V trigger (if you are pretty handy).
-Or you could connect the fans to a power adapter, then connect it to a "smart outlet" that you can set to turn on with your projector.
+Or you could connect the fans to a power adapter, then connect it to a “smart outlet” that you can set to turn on with your projector.

 Keep in mind that dust will enter the hush box.
 If too much dust accumulates, this could actually cause the fans to be even louder than normal, as well as, overheat the projector.
 A projector’s electrical components are very sensitive and dust will definitely affect its integrity.
 You can add dust filters to the intake fans that are installed in the hush box.
 Adding dust filters should keep mass amounts of dust, debris, etc. from entering the enclosure.
 Unfortunately, the filters will not be able to block 100% of the dust, so be sure to clean out the hush box occasionally.
 Without any air filtration, expect to clean the enclosure pretty frequently!